programweb/threading/README.md

 Here we create a lock to protect access to the error_info list

-Create a lock to protect access to the error_info list It is an instance of the threading.Lock class.
+We create a lock to protect access to the error_info list preventing potential issues caused by concurrent access to shared data. error_info is an instance of the threading.Lock class.
-A lock, short for "mutex" (short for "mutual exclusion"), is a synchronization mechanism used in multi-threaded programs to control access to shared resources or critical sections of code.
+A lock, short for "_mutex_" (short for "_mutual exclusion_"),
+is a synchronization mechanism used in multi-threaded programs to control access to shared resources or critical sections of code.
 It allows only one thread to access a particular